Dimethylamine dehydrogenase

-The 3 substrates of this enzyme are dimethylamine, H_{2}O, and electron-transferring flavoprotein, whereas its 3 products are methylamine, formaldehyde, and reduced electron-transferring flavoprotein.
+The three substrates of this enzyme are dimethylamine, water, and an electron-transferring flavoprotein.
+Its products are methylamine, formaldehyde, and the reduced flavoprotein.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with a flavin as acceptor.
 The systematic name of this enzyme class is dimethylamine:electron-transferring flavoprotein oxidoreductase.
-This enzyme participates in methane metabolism.
-It employs one cofactor, FMN.
+It uses one cofactor, flavin mononucleotide.